digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/instruments/equity.rst

 :doc:`equity interface package <../packages/interfaces/daml-finance-interface-instrument-equity>`.

 Your initialization scripts are an exception, since they are only run once when your app is initialized.
-This creates the necessary factories.
-Your app can then create equity instruments through these factory interfaces.
+These are used to create the necessary instrument factories.
+Your app can then create equity instruments through these factory contracts.

 The Equity Interface
 ********************

-The equity extension supports different lifecycle related events, for example dividends, stock splits and mergers.
+The equity instrument supports different lifecycle events, such as dividends, stock splits and mergers.
 These are modeled using the choices on the :ref:`Equity interface <module-daml-finance-interface-instrument-equity-instrument-13224>`, namely ``DeclareDistribution``, ``DeclareReplacement`` and ``DeclareStockSplit``.
 We will now